 We absolutely loved our safari day with Felleng Tours.
 Very highly recommended.
 The price was just about $160 per person and it was well worth it for the convenience and personal touch.
 It has left us wanting more safari adventures.
 Not just in S. Africa, but in Namibia, Kenya, Tanzania.
 You name it! :-) .
 I hope we get to revisit this lovely place soon.
 After the somewhat emotional day at the museum, this was a nice way to end our trip.

-Things to remember on a safari: (Top tips for safari game hunting)
+Things to remember on a safari: African Safari Tips

 - Don’t be a schmuck!
 Give the animals wide berth, you are in their territory.